CSCfi/ansible-ftp/README.md

 Ansible Playbook for Openstack + vsftpd
 =========

 Run this playbook to create an instance on your Openstack space, then install and configure vsftpd.
+Installation tested on Ubuntu 22.04.

 Requirements
 ------------
-- Tested on macOS Ventura and Ubuntu 22.04.
+- Ansible Playbook tested on macOS Ventura and Ubuntu 22.04:
   - Ansible version 2.14
   - Ansible openstack.cloud 1.10.0
   - Python module openstacksdk 1.1.0

 For Ubuntu, add the Ansible repo to have the latest version available:
 ```sh